-The CICE student(s) will be introduced to the basics of hairstyling, including how to protect oneself and others from injury and basic functions to be applied in the Salon.
-The procedure involved in the sanitization of equipment will be introduced and the CICE student will acquire a fundamental skill level in knowledge that is relevant to the application of scalp and hair treatments, hair style techniques, application of hair colour, lightening and toning hair, performing a permanent wave, straightening and waving super curly hair, and utilizing wigs, hairpieces and extensions.
+The CICE student(s) will attend theory class with some independence and demonstrate an intermediate skill level and knowledge of the fundamentals of hairstyling, including how to protect oneself and others from injury and an increasing level of proficiency relative to the functions to be applied in the Salon.
+The CICE student will partake in the sanitization of equipment and will acquire progressively increased knowledge relevant to the application of scalp and hair treatments, hair style techniques, application of hair colour, lightening and toning hair, performing a permanent wave, straightening and waving super curly hair, and utilizing wigs, hairpieces and extensions.